TIPConsulting/GemmaM0_SuperSketcherz/README.md

 ## Build Process

 The design as pictured is feasible, but cost prohibitve.
 First off, I don't have that many LEDs and second, I don't want stick things to my one good pair of running shoes.
 Instead, I built a downscaled version with house slippers and the built-in LED of the Gemma M0.

+I flashed the code from this repo onto each of the Gemmas.
+Then I soldered wires onto the Gemma `D1` and `GND` pints - these will be used for the  switch apparatus.
+The other ends of those wires were then soldered onto strips of copper foil tape.
+I planned to also attach extra LEDs to the microntrollers, but found that they did not operate well at the voltage supplied by the battery.
+Since the extra lights weren't very visible, I elected to leave them off.

+With the wiring and controller assembled, I mounted the devices onto a pair of slippers.
+I applied the tape first, taking special care to make sure that would cross each oterh to close their respective circuits.
+Then I used bobby pins to affix the controllers and make small pockets for the batteries.